Shawn Phillips: Biography

 The song with which he is most widely associated is "She Was Waiting For Her Mother At The Station In Torino And You Know I Love You Baby But It's Getting Too Heavy To Laugh", more commonly known as "Woman", from the Second Contribution album.

-Phillips continued to tour and secured a standing ovation for his impromptu solo performance at the 1970 Isle of Wight Festival.
+Phillips continued to tour and secured a double standing ovation for his impromptu solo performance in front of 657,000 people at the 1970 Isle of Wight Festival.
 He was also approached to be the lead in the Broadway production of Jesus Christ Superstar, and started rehearsing the show, but withdrew because of contractual disagreements with the show's producer, Robert Stigwood.
 He recorded successfully throughout the 1970s, with four of his albums – Faces (1972; No. 57), Bright White (1973; No. 72), Furthermore (1974; No. 50), and Do You Wonder (1975; No. 101) – reaching the Billboard pop LP chart in the U.S. In addition, the singles "Lost Horizon" (No. 63) and "We" (No. 92) appeared on the Billboard Hot 100 chart in 1973.

 According to Bruce Eder at Allmusic, his 1970s recordings "established his reputation for boundless, nearly peerless creativity and virtuosity... [as a] 12-string guitarist combined with his four-octave vocal range.....Writers lavished praise on Phillips for his unusual lyrics, haunting melodies, daunting musicianship, and the ambition of his records.
 He was a complete enigma, American-born but raised internationally, with a foreigner's keen appreciation for all the music of his homeland and a seasoned traveler's love of world music, with none of the usual limits on his thinking about music."
 Eder continued: "Phillips never achieved major stardom, despite his critical accolades.
 He never courted an obvious commercial sound, preferring to write songs that, as he put it, 'make you feel different from the way you felt before you started listening,' primarily love songs and sonic landscapes."

-Later in the 1970s, Phillips began experimenting with jazz and funk music. using electronic keyboards.
-He moved to RCA Records, and released Transcendence (1978), on which he played with Herbie Hancock and a symphony orchestra.
-He also wrote music for movies.
-After moving from Italy back to Los Angeles, he recorded Beyond Here Be Dragons with musicians including Alphonso Johnson, Caleb Quaye, J. Peter Robinson, and Ralph Humphrey; the album was released in 1988.
+Later in the 1970s, Phillips began experimenting with jazz and funk music. using electronic keyboards, sequencers, and computers.
+He moved to RCA Records, and released Transcendence (1978), produced by Michael Kamen, on which he hired Herbie Hancock's band The Headhunters to fill out the album with instrumental jam.
+The album was dropped nine months after its release.
+He also composes music for movies (citations needed).
+After moving from Italy back to Los Angeles in 1978, he self-produced and financed by Clancy Grass the independent release Beyond Here Be Dragons in 1983 with musicians including Alphonso Johnson, Caleb Quaye, J. Peter Robinson, and Ralph Humphrey; the album was released in 1988 by an independent distributor.